MPGNotification/MPGNotification/README.md

 // Default: YES
 @property (nonatomic) BOOL swipeToDismissEnabled;

+// Allows full-screen messages on iPad.
+Defaults to NO, similar to iOS Push Notifications.
+@property (nonatomic) BOOL fullWidthMessages;

 // To set the title color of the notification.
 // Default: [UIColor whiteColor]
 @property (nonatomic, strong) UIColor *titleColor;